michellelclement/mykonos-recommended-MS2/README.md

 ## Testing

 **W3C HTML Validator**
-* Ran index.html though validator to check there were no syntax errors:
+* Ran index.html through validator to check there were no syntax errors:
     * Failed – 3 images were missing alt tags
         * Alt tags added and tested again
 	* Passed